-10 Decor Ideas That Will Elevate Your Balcony
+10 Decor Ideas And Outdoor Furniture That Will Elevate Your Balcony

 Keep your spirits up and curb cabin fever by spending more time at your balcony; particularly if it looks out to calming views of the nearby greenery.
 With clever spatial planning, you can create a welcoming porch that can also enhance the sense of space in your apartment.

 Jeremy Tay of Prestige Global Designs advises against choosing bulky furniture for your balcony; he suggests using smaller pieces to allow for more movement and flexibility.
 “Include a few potted plants and a small table and chair where you can relax and enjoy a cup of tea or a cocktail,” adds Tay.

 Choose outdoor furniture in styles that complement the design scheme of your interiors.
 “Work at connecting the interior and exterior spaces so there’s a seamless flow between the two; choose indoor and outdoor furniture with similar colours and patterns,” he says.
 Another tip: incorporate ceiling fans to help keep the space breezy on humid days.

 If you have a larger balcony that’s connected to your master bedroom, Karen Gan of KGID suggests using a daybed or chaise longue to create a cosy reading corner or a calming area for yoga.

 “Bigger balconies can work wonderfully as an area for entertaining guests, so if your balcony is large, you can include a small sofa set and side tables,” advises Gan.
 “If your balcony is small, choose compact items so you don’t overwhelm the space.”